orviz/predictaas-api-server/CONTRIBUTING.md

 ## 1. Create a branch
 Create a branch in your repository.
 A short, descriptive branch name enables your collaborators to see ongoing work at a glance.
 When creating the branch, use the following naming codes:

-- docs/: contributions in the documentation
+- docs-: contributions in the documentation
-- bugfix/: contibutionsfor fixing bugs
+- bugfix-: contibutionsfor fixing bugs
-- feature/: change for adding new features
+- feature-: change for adding new features

 By creating a branch, you create a space to work without affecting the default branch.
 Additionally, you give collaborators a chance to review your work.